sagnikc395/web.beginners/docs/week1.2.md

 ### Complex Primitives in JS(Arrays,Objects)

 - arrays and objects
-- to hold more data
+- to hold more data and varying types.
+- objects store values in the form of key value pairs in JS.

 ### Functions in Javascript

+-

 ### Practice Problem Solving